kikwit/kikwit/README.md

     }
 ```

-Alternatively, `directoryBrowsing` can be set to a predicate function that accepts
+For more control, `directoryBrowsing` can be set to a predicate function that accepts
-a context object and returns true to allow browsing, or false to disable it.
+a folder path and returns true to allow browsing, or false to disable it.
+The folder path is relative to the static folder path setting.
 In the example below, only requested folders with names starting with `_` will be browsable.

 ```javascript